madewithkoji/koji-docs/koji-faq.md

 1. Navigate to [withkoji.com/create](https://withkoji.com/create)
 2. Click on an app you would like to use as a starter template.
 3. Click on the **Remix** button to start working on your new project.

+## How do I import my existing project?
+From anywere on withkoji.com press `Shift+Alt+L` and click on ***Create a new project from a remote repository*** in the developer options.
+Fill out the form with project name, git repository, stub, and click **Create project**.
+> ⚠️
+> make sure you use the HTTPS address for the git repository

 ## How do I create a file?
 In the project sidebar: